Ultimate Copenhagen Travel Guide: Top Things to Do, Where to Eat & Stay, and Local Tips

 Amager Strandpark

-On a clear day, you can enjoy views of the Øresund bridge, which connects Copenhagen to Malmö, as well as the Turning Torso (the most iconic building in Malmö).
+Amager Strandpark is a long, sandy, manmade beach area about 10 minutes by metro from the city center.
+On a clear day, you get views of the Øresund Bridge that connects Denmark to Sweden, as well as the Turning Torso (the most iconic building in Malmö).

 Freetown Christiania